 During the 2018 Google I/O conference, CEO Sundar Pichai demoed the Google Duplex, their next generation digital assistant.
 Pichai played the audience a series of pre-recorded phone calls made by Google Duplex.
 The first call made a reservation at a restaurant, the second one booked a haircut appointment, amusing the audience with a long “hmmm” mid-call.

-In neither case did the person on the other end of the phone have any idea they were talking to an AI.
+In neither case did the person on the other end of the phone have any idea they were talking to an AI system.

 The system’s success speaks to how seamlessly AI can blend into our retail lives and how convenient it will continue to make them.